 Beneficiaries with chronic or disabling conditions can enroll in a Special Needs Plan, or SNP, for additional coverage.
 These types of plans are available in select areas only.

 Humana offers a LOCAL PPO SNP for dual-eligible beneficiaries with a $3,450 MOOP.
-Bright Health, Aetna, and Unitedhealthcare have HMO SNP plans for dual-eligible beneficiaries.
-These plans have a $7,550 MOOP.
+Bright Health, Aetna, and Unitedhealthcare have HMO SNP plans for dual-eligible beneficiaries, with a $7,550 MOOP.

 For beneficiaries with chronic or disabling conditions, consider Anthem BCBS’s HMO SNP.
 This Special Needs plan has a MOOP of $6,700.